AlexanderIbrahim1/pimc-sim/PLAN.md

   - create more concepts to cover more ways to call the interaction potential
   - modify the InteractionHandler instances with `constexpr if` to evaluate the potential differently, depending on which concept is satisfied

+PROBLEM: mutability of buffered potentials
+  - the non-buffered potentials do not need to mutate for any of their member functions to work
+    - their state does not change after creation
+  - the buffered potentials *DO* hold state
+    - they need to store all their inputs so they can pass them all at once!
+  - this messes with the `const`ness of a lot of other operations

+Should I just make them non-const?
+Should I separate the buffer from the buffered potential?

+### PUBLICATION PLAN
+I want to starting running simulations to get results for the (2 + 3 + 4)-body simulations

+- get the project compiling on the correct clusters
+  - the ones that I have rgg priority on
+- make sure I have all the estimators that I want (simulations are expensive, don't want to miss important things)
+  - look at the older publications, and see what estimators I had back them
+  - look at what other estimators I might be able to create
+- get the project working with real TOML files instead of reading from a string
+  - because I need to modify the settings for each type of simulation
+- come up with a way to manage all the simulations with all the different conditions
+  - look up how I did it before
+    - figure out the shortcomings, benefits, etc.
+  - I can use the same strategy with the old `qmc.input` file with the new `.toml` file
+- I might want to make the paths to the PESs absolute, and read from the toml file
+  - so the simulations can work regardless of the directory they are created in
+- I might want to make the code that manages all the simulations, part of the same repo for the publication
+  - the data analysis stuff is already there anyways
+  - there are pros and cons (more localized stuff, mixing things that *might* be better off separate)
+    - but I might as well try
+      - this project is small enough that the consequences won't be too dire
+      - I'll learn whether or not this is a good idea for future simulations
+- perform simulations under conditions that:
+  - give OKAY results, at least good enough to know that the project works at all
+    - maybe a reduced number of beads, a smaller potential?
+  - can be performed very quickly, so I don't have to wait several days/weeks for results
+  - can be *analyzed* very quickly (estimators take a lot of time too)

+The simulations I want to run?
+  - set `N = 180, P = 64` with a coarse-grained spread over the usual density range

+The initial simulations?
+  - FIRST, perform a few simulations at very different densities (low, medium, high)
+    - make the simulation box smaller than usual, so the simulations are done more quickly
+    - put these into a separate "trial simulations" directory
+    - find the equilibration time
+    - find the ideal MC move sizes
+    - find the autocorrelation times
+    - rerun again to see if the equilibration and autocorrelation times are the same if you fix the MC move sizes to their ideal values from the beginning, instead of letting them adjust during the equilibration phase